-The 'Inspire Deluxxe' series of pansy features blooms up to three-and-a-half inches across, so it won't take many open flowers to fill your containers with wall-to-wall pansy petals.
-The series offers several varieties in clear face and blotch, or you can buy customized mixes like 'Mulberry.'Continue to 10 of 15 below.
+The 'Inspire Deluxxe' series of pansy features blooms up to 3.5 inches across, so it won't take many open flowers to fill your containers with wall-to-wall pansy petals.
+The series offers several varieties in clear face and blotch, or you can buy customized mixes like 'Mulberry.'Continue to 9 of 14 below.

-Named for the iridescent tropical butterfly, 'Cool Wave Morpho' brings the same shimmering shades of blue to your cool weather garden.
-The bloom count and cold hardiness of this spreading pansy make it a top-notch pick for any hanging basket or container.Continue to 14 of 15 below.
+Named for the iridescent tropical butterfly, 'Cool Wave Morpho' brings the same shimmering shades of blue to your cool-weather garden.
+The bloom count and cold hardiness of this spreading pansy make it a top-notch pick for any hanging basket or container.Continue to 13 of 14 below.

-It spite of its delicate appearance, you can expect 'Cool Wave Blueberry Swirl' pansy to bounce back after -20 degree F temperatures in the winter.
+In spite of its delicate appearance, you can expect 'Cool Wave Blueberry Swirl' pansy to bounce back after 20 below zero temperatures in the winter.
 Fertilize every two weeks to keep the plant as productive as possible.